scalikejdbc/scalikejdbc.github.io/source/index.html.md

 We never release without passing all the unit tests with the following RDBMS.

-- "com.h2database" % "h2"
+- PostgreSQL
-- "org.hsqldb" % "hsqldb"
+- MySQL
-- "mysql" % "mysql-connector-java"
+- H2 Database Engine
-- "org.postgresql" % "postgresql"
+- HSQLDB

 We believe that ScalikeJDBC basically works with any other RDBMS (Oracle, SQL Server and so on).